AlexMikes/AutoFunc/paper.md

 ``AutoFunc`` is a Python package that automatically generates the functional chains of components based on data from design repositories.
 The functional chains of components can be connected to form a complete functional model.
-``AutoFunc`` also contains methods to validate and optimize the automation.
+``AutoFunc`` also contains methods to validate and optimize the automation algorithm.
 A designer can use this software to input a list of components in their product, and it will automatically generate the functional chains for those components based on the most commonly seen functions and flows from previous products in the design repository.
-The package uses common data-mining techniques for finding information and classifying new observations based on that data. ``AutoFunc`` also uses the common methods of cross-validation and the F1 score to find the accuracy at different values for the variables involved.
+The package uses common data-mining techniques for finding information and classifying new observations based on that data. ``AutoFunc`` also uses the common methods of cross-validation and the F1 score to find the accuracy at different values for the threshold variables.

 ``AutoFunc`` is intended for use by engineering design researchers, students, and professionals.
 It has been used in several engineering design publications and presentations.
 Further development is required to automate a complete